IIITLucknowSWEngg/CSAICSBTeam012/srs.md

 - **FR2.2**: The system must support filters such as price range, rating, and stock status.

-### 3. Product Listing and Inventory Management (Sellers)
+### 3. Product Listing and Inventory Management (Sellers,employees)
 - **FR3.1**: Sellers must be able to create new product listings with details such as images, price, and description.
 - **FR3.2**: The system must allow sellers to edit and delete product listings.
-- **FR3.3**: The system must allow sellers to update inventory levels and track low-stock alerts.
+- **FR3.3**: The system must allow sellers,employees to update inventory levels and track low-stock alerts.

 ### 4. Product Management (Buyers)
 - **FR4.1**: The system must display product details including name, price, description, images, reviews, and specifications.